hyperledger-cacti/cacti/docs/docs/external/design-principles.md

 - Network members retain collective sovereignty over their internal processes as well as access control rules governing remote interoperation.
 - Networks have full and collective control, via their native consensus and smart contract mechanisms, over exposure of data, assets, and transactions to other networks.
   * A network acts as a unit for framing and enforcing rules controlling access to information held on its ledger(s) by a remote network.
-- Similarly, networks have full and collective control, via their native consensus and smart contract mechanisms, over acceptance of data or assets and verifications of transactions occurrin in, other networks.
+- Similarly, networks have full and collective control, via their native consensus and smart contract mechanisms, over acceptance of data or assets and verifications of transactions occurring in, other networks.

 #### Minimize Network Coupling
 - Networks/consortia must retain independence for governance and configuration